theokwebb/C-from-Scratch/README.md

 You can find my solutions to the assignments [here](https://github.com/theokwebb/Learning-C).

 There may be some instances where you need to review or deepen your understanding of certain topics.
-Below are a few areas where I needed further clarification:
+Here are a few areas that I stumbled on:

 #### Pointers
 - [Pointers and Memory](http://cslibrary.stanford.edu/102/PointersAndMemory.pdf)